-Changes to this syllabus for 2021, 2022 and 2023
+Changes to this syllabus for 2024, 2025 and 2026

 The syllabus has been updated.
 This is version 2, published June 2023.

-Changes to version 1 of the syllabus, published September 2018
+Changes to version 1 of the syllabus, published September 2021

-Changes to syllabus content Subject content, Paper 2, section 3.2 - guidance has been added to indicate that family and household forms such as same-sex families and families of choice may be taught if appropriate to the local context and not restricted by law or regulation.
-Changes to assessment (including changes to specimen papers) Details of the assessment, Paper 2 - guidance has been added to indicate the optional content will not be assessed, but may be used by candidates to support their responses.
-Changes to specimen materia ls, published September 2018, updated September 2021 Changes to assessment (including changes to specimen papers) • Changes have been made to the presentation of the specimen mark schemes.
-For Paper 1 and Paper 2, Q4 and Q5, and for Paper 3, Q4, the holistic levels of response grids have been revised so that a separate mark is awarded for each assessment objective, with separate levels of response grids for each AO.
-This is a change of presentation, it does not affect how candidates are assessed.
+Changes to syllabus content • Subject content, Paper 2, section 3.2 - guidance has been added to indicate that family and household forms such as same-sex families and families of choice may be taught if appropriate to the local context and not restricted by law or regulation.
+Changes to assessment • Details of the assessment, Paper 2 - guidance has been added to indicate the optional content will not be assessed, but may be used by candidates to support their responses.